 Longitudinal and mixed models analysis using R

-This one-day workshop aims to increase participants understanding of the principles, methods, and interpretation of statistical models for longitudinal data using the R software environment, a powerful, popular and free statistical and graphical programming language.
-The course will cover the principles of Linear Mixed Models from simple models to more complex ones and include practical sessions getting hands-on experience in R.
+This workshop will develop participants’ understanding of the principles, methods, and interpretation of statistical models for longitudinal data (i.e. repeated measures over time) using R. The course will cover the principles of Linear Mixed Models from simple models to more complex ones and includes practical sessions getting hands-on experience of longitudinal analysis in R.

-This workshop is relevant to biologists, researchers and generally any student who are dealing with longitudinal data and want to understand how to analyse them.
+Researchers who are dealing with longitudinal data and wish to understand how to analyse them effectively.
 The workshop is relevant for all disciplines, although examples and exercises will focus on biological datasets.
-Prior knowledge of R is mendatory as the basics of R will not be covered.
-Participants are expected to be familiar with the concepts of statistical hypothesis testing and regression analysis.
+Prior expertise with R and the command line interface is required to a level equivalent of that provided by the R for Reproducible Scientific Research workshop, as the basics of R will not be covered.
+Participants are expected to have a basic familiarity with the concepts of statistical hypothesis testing and regression analysis.

 - Introduction to principles of longitudinal data analysis